karellopez/docker_workshop_template/workshop/dataset.md

     pip install datalad
 <br>

-2. **Clone the dataset repository:** It copies the entire dataset's structure, but only lightweight metada (such as .json).
-The actual .fif files are not downloaded, even thought they will remain as _"broken links"_ placeholders.
-Be sure you are working in your desired directory (with **cd**).
+2. **Clone the dataset repository:** It copies the entire dataset's structure, but only lightweight metada (such as .json), the actual data files (.fif in this case) are not downloaded, even thought they _"broken links"_ placeholders will be created.
+Be sure you are working in your desired directory (with `cd`), then run:
 ##
     datalad install https://github.com/OpenNeuroDatasets/ds003483.git
 <br>